 One of the limitations of the NWDMP is that it cannot differentiate between the medical and non-medical use of pharmaceutical drugs such as oxycodone, fentanyl and ketamine.
 In addition, the measurement of tobacco uses 2 nicotine metabolites.
 Wastewater analysis cannot distinguish between nicotine intake from tobacco or e-cigarettes and nicotine replacement products (such as gums and patches).
 As such, it is important that other data sources such as general population and sentinel surveys are also used to estimate the consumption of licit and illicit drugs.
 As a collective, these data inform our understanding of drug markets and how we can best respond to reduce supply, demand and harm.

 A number of factors may influence interpretations of the results, including uncertainties in population estimates in an area over a 24-hour period due to work movements etc. and the variation in excretion rates (i.e. some people may metabolise a drug faster than others).

-Fifty-seven wastewater treatment sites participated nationally in the April 2022 collection (20 sites were located in capital cities and 37 in regional locations) covering 56% of the Australian population, which equates to about 14.1 million people (Report 17 of the NWDMP).
-This report incorporates population estimates from the 2021 Census.
+Fifty-five wastewater treatment sites participated nationally in April 2023 collection (20 sites were located in capital cities and 35 in regional locations) covering 55% of the Australian population, which equates to about 14 million people (Report 20 of the NWDMP).

 For the most recent comparison of NWDMP wastewater data with international data from the Sewage Core Group Europe (SCORE), data for all participating countries were taken from March and April 2021.
 With the exception of cannabis, SCORE data (measured raw loads in sewers) was converted to doses using the same method as for the NWDMP data.